5 Interesting Plumbing Facts You Probably Took for Granted

 A leaking faucet is more serious than you think

 The cost of water supply in homes has risen steadily since the last decade.
-In April 2017, many homeowners saw their water bill increase.
+In April 2017, many homeowners saw their water bills increase.
 It is easy to dismiss a drippy faucet as an insignificant thing, but when you consider what it amounts to you could be losing a huge chunk of money in the long run.

 Were these facts useful?
 Perhaps you might have heard some before.
 Share with your colleagues because you never know who it might help.